 The Commission is an active enforcer of abuse of dominance rules in Europe.
-Since 2010, the Commission has opened roughly 30 abuse of dominance cases, and closed about 10.
-It has found four infringements in that time.
-It has roughly 20 cases ongoing.
+Since 2010, the Commission has opened around 35 abuse of dominance cases.
+It has found seven infringements in that time (and closed 12 cases with commitments or via no action).
+It has roughly 10 cases ongoing.

-The average length of proceedings in its closed cases is about three years, although the Commission has a number of open cases that have been ongoing for much longer.
+The average length of proceedings in its closed cases is about three years, although the Commission has a number of open cases that have been ongoing for longer.
 The sectors most commonly investigated are utilities, former regulated sectors and technology.
-The Commission has mainly investigated cases involving alleged exclusionary conduct (across the full spectrum of abuses), although there are some indications it would like to increase its caseload on exploitative abuses (see Update and trends).
+The Commission has mainly investigated cases involving alleged exclusionary conduct (across the full spectrum of abuses), although there are some indications it would like to increase its caseload on exploitative abuses (such as its recently opened Aspen Pharma investigation).